TEEAL: 2004 User Study

 IN 2004, the TEEAL User Study was conducted by Mann Library, with funding support from the Rockefeller Foundation.
 It demonstrated quantitatively and qualitatively the value of improving researchers' and students' access to scientific literature.
 Results of the TEEAL user study indicate that TEEAL is successfully meeting its objectives.
 The survey data confirm the high value students and researchers place on access to current scientific literature and the positive role of TEEAL in addressing their literature needs.
 Students, educators, and researchers consider TEEAL to be very useful in their work, enhancing both their productivity and the quality of their work.

 The survey also yielded interesting insights into ongoing challenges that institutions face in making TEEAL widely available to users.
 90 percent of users responded that they would use TEEAL more if they had better access.
 Data from the survey showed that use of TEEAL would increase dramatically if constraints, such as restricted hours of use, not enough computers and printers, and expensive printing charges, were addressed.
 Most TEEAL sets are housed in a library or information resource center.

 The study further confirms that access to the Internet continues to be limited both on university campuses and at research institutes in Africa.
 Thus, until Internet technology is more widely available and affordable, web-based programs such as HINARI and AGORA need to be complemented with offline, easily accessible systems like TEEAL.

 Restrictions

-TEEAL is available to public sector and not-for-profit educational and research organizations institutions in 116 of the lowest income countries (as listed in the World Bank's 1998-99 World Development Report) to support agricultural development.
+TEEAL is available to public sector and not-for-profit educational and research institutions in 116 of the lowest income countries (as listed in the World Bank's 1998-99 World Development Report) to support agricultural development.
 The cost of TEEAL is kept relatively low, compared to the cost of individual subscriptions to its journals.
 If subscribed to individually, the cost of the journals in TEEAL would be worth over $1 million US dollars.